 Chanting these Mantra,

 Carefully lift the goddess along with the palaka/plank and come inside the house,walk slowly and carefully place the goddess inside the mandapam on the banana leaf laid with rice.
-If you have a another lady or your own daughter you can help, ask them to hold the other end of the palaga and slowly walk together. since it was only me doing, i did all by myself.
-Always keep in mind it is a delicate kalasam, have bhaya and bhakthi together while entering with the kalasam.
+If you have a lady or your daughter who can help, ask them to hold the other end of the palaga and slowly walk together.

-Light lamps near the mandapam, The Pooja details is generally given in Vratha Pooja Book, but then i m giving a general outline.
-First vinayagar pooja is done.
-Then we do Sankalpam, chanting the day, year, thithi and naksthara and seeking goddess blessing for the whole family.
+Light lamps near the mandapam.
+The Vratha pooja book, contains all the details related to the pooja, i highly recommend to keep the book handy for all traditional pooja rituals.
+I m giving a general outline about Varalakshmi pooja.
+We start with Vinayagar pooja.
+Next is Sankalpam, chanting the day, year, thithi and naksthara and seeking goddess blessing for the whole family.

 Next comes the kalasa pooja, where we invoke the almighty to come and adorn the kalasam and accept our pooja.
-Then Lakshmi Ashohram is chanted.
+Chant Lakshmi Ashtothram and do archanai.
 After the Neivedhiyam/Offering, we perform pooja for the Sacred thread which will be worn on the right hand.